-The Meeting will be under the General Regulations of the Motor Sports Association (incorporating the provisions of the International Sporting Code of the FIA), these Supplementary Regulations, the Series/Championship Regulations of the Series/Championships (if applicable) in the list below and any written instructions issued for the event by the organisers.
+The Meeting will be under the General Regulations of Motorsport UK (incorporating the provisions of the International Sporting Code of the FIA), these Supplementary Regulations, the Series/Championship Regulations of the Series/Championships (if applicable) in the list below and any written instructions issued for the event by the organisers.
 All timings will be confirmed in Final Instructions.